vishalbakshi/blog/posts/2025-09-18-career/index.md

 **Consistency doesn't mean constancy.** How I show up to my ML work and communities changes as situations in life change.
 What doesn't change is showing up.

-## What I’m Looking For in My Next ML Role
+## What I’m Looking For in My Next Role

 I want work that’s exciting and keeps me learning.
 The right role gives me space to grow and the stability to go deep on real problems.